goswinr/FsEx/Doc/READMEnuget.md

 ![Logo](https://raw.githubusercontent.com/goswinr/FsEx/main/Doc/logo.png)

-FsEx is an FSharp extension and utility library.
+FsEx is an FSharp extension and utility library mostly focused on collections and strings.

 ### It Includes:

-- [A thin wrapper over the `ResizeArray` type called `Rarr`](https://www.fuget.org/packages/FsEx/0.8.0/lib/netstandard2.0/FsEx.dll/FsEx/Rarr%601).
+- [A thin wrapper over the `ResizeArray` type called `Rarr`](https://www.fuget.org/packages/FsEx/0.11.0/lib/netstandard2.0/FsEx.dll/FsEx/Rarr%601).
 It provides structural equality ,additional members and more detailed error messages when the List is used with out of bound indices.
-- [A `Rarr` module](https://www.fuget.org/packages/FsEx/0.8.0/lib/netstandard2.0/FsEx.dll/FsEx/RarrModule) that provides all the functions for `Rarr` that the  `Array` module from `FSharp.Core` has.
+- [A `Rarr` module](https://www.fuget.org/packages/FsEx/0.11.0/lib/netstandard2.0/FsEx.dll/FsEx/RarrModule) that provides all the functions for `Rarr` that the  `Array` module from `FSharp.Core` has.
 Including those for parallel computing.
 - A thin wrapper over the generic `Dictionary` type called `Dict`.
 It provides additional members and more detailed error messages when a given Key is not found.
 - An implementation of [defaultdict](https://docs.python.org/3/library/collections.html#collections.defaultdict) called `DefDict` , a dictionary that creates a key when its accessed but missing.
-- [A comprehensive module](https://www.fuget.org/packages/FsEx/0.8.0/lib/netstandard2.0/FsEx.dll/FsEx/StringModule) for working with `string`, including nice error messages.
+- [A comprehensive module](https://www.fuget.org/packages/FsEx/0.11.0/lib/netstandard2.0/FsEx.dll/FsEx/StringModule) for working with `string`, including nice error messages.
 - Useful extension members to existing collections like seq, array, Dictionary, Stringbuilder.
 - Computational Expressions for building `Rarr`, `strings`, and CSV-files.
 Like they exist for `seq`, `list` and `array` in `FSharp.Core`
 - Pretty printing for collections